Goldbelt Tram: Summit facilities

 The top terminal of the tram is located on a tower and has views of the City of Juneau and the Gastineau Channel, Douglas Island and the community of Douglas to the west, the Chilkat Mountain Range to the north, and Kupreanof Island to the South.

 The terminal platform is joined to the ridge of Mount Roberts by the Skybridge which leads to the summit facilities.
 The main building includes the Timberline Bar & Grill, the Chilkat Theater showing an informative film of the local Alaska Natives, and Raven Eagle Gifts.
 Located at the main building is the Stephen Jackson totem pole, a modern rendition of traditional Native themes.

-The Juneau Raptor Center operates a bald eagle display at the summit, which provides a recovery center for injured eagles and educational programs for tram visitors.
-Visitors can also enter the Nature Center which offers guided hiking adventures and books and maps on local recreation.

 Several hiking trails with varying degrees of difficulty (including wheel-chair accessible paths) have been laid out leading from the summit facilities.
 Many of these feature extensive views from the Mount Roberts ridgeline, and some wind through the forest trees and meadows with wild flowers and animals.
 The forest paths feature trees with totemic carvings depicting Native legends.
 Interpretive markers describing many of the flowers, plants, trees, birds and animals are placed along the loop trail for self-guided walks.